ashwinpazhoor21/Worlde-Game-in-C/README.md

 - **`wordle_lib.h`**: Header file with function declarations.
 - **`Makefile`**: Builds the project.

+### Data Structures

+The project uses dynamic data structures to manage game state and player interactions:

+- **Arrays**: Used to store the list of valid 5-letter words and to manage the player's guesses.
+- **Structs**: Employed to encapsulate the properties of each word, such as the word itself and the associated feedback colors for each letter.
+- **Linked Lists**: Utilized for advanced management of game states and undo functionality (if implemented).

+These data structures facilitate efficient searching, matching, and feedback generation, allowing the game to process player guesses and provide appropriate responses.

 ### Usage

 To compile and run the game: